pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

 ## Agenda

 This is a **preliminary agenda** and is subject to revisions.
 The definitive details, including topics, abstracts, speakers, and allocated time slots, will be provided here once they are finalized.

-You can tune in to the plenary topics via a live YouTube stream, but for the breakout sessions attendance in person is currently required, we will consider recording the breakout sessions if sufficient budget is available.
-Please consider to become a [sponsor](#become-a-sponsor) if you would like these breakout sessions to be recorded.

 {{< agenda "agenda" >}}